 Music apps get the short stick on consoles.
 On the occasion when you'd like to listen to some tunes on your TV, there's only one real option for the PS4: Spotify.
 Fortunately, it just so happens that it's to be one of the best music streaming services in the world.

 For the last seven years, Spotify has been amassing one of the largest streamable music libraries in the world, and it's at your disposal on the PlayStation 4.
 If there's a popular song you want to hear, there's a good chance you can find it amongst Spotify's 20-million-plus tunes, add it to your playlists, and find similar songs via Spotify's recommendations.

 What's it cost?
 You can listen to Spotify for free, though you'll have to deal with an average sound quality and frequent advertisements between tunes.
 The $10/£10 monthly subscription eliminates ads, bumps up the sound quality, and allows users to download tunes for offline listening (though that last bit is only available on mobile devices and desktops, unfortunately).

 HBO Go (US Only)

-Formerly known for having the biggest library of recent hit movies, Home Box Office's real draw over the last decade is its consistent slate of award-winning original shows.
+Formerly known for having the biggest library of recent hit movies, Home Box Office's real draw over the last decade is its consistent slate of award-winning original shows (see: Game of Thrones).

 What's it cost?
 Unfortunately, HBO Go is only currently usable if you have HBO on cable.
-On the bright side, most cable operators now offer cheaper packages that carry little more than local channels and HBO for a reasonable price (usually in the $20 a month range).
+If you want HBO's library without the cable bill, however, you can download HBO Now.
+In Go's defense, most cable operators now offer cheaper packages that carry little more than local channels and HBO for a reasonable price (usually in the $20 a month range).